OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 - We will add `LTS` to some part of the version for releases which come with long-term support.

-Based on our current plans, our release schedule should look something like this:
+Let's imagine a possible future based on our current plans (please don't bet the farm on these exact dates or feature lists):

 - `2018.7` shipped in July 2018 primarily with support for workers - [see release notes](/blog/2018-07/octopus-release-2018.7.md)
 - `2018.8` shipped in September with support for multiple packages in steps and Kubernetes support in alpha - [see release notes](/blog/2018-09/octopus-release-2018.8/index.md)
-- `2018.9` is scheduled to ship in late September 2018 with the Kubernetes support in full release
+- `2018.9` ships in late September 2018 with the Kubernetes support in full release
-- `2018.10 LTS` is scheduled to ship in early October 2018 and will be based on the most reputable release of `2018.9.x` (including Kubernetes support, excluding Spaces because that comes in `2018.11.x`)
+- `2018.10 LTS` ships in early October 2018 based on the most reputable release of `2018.9` (including Kubernetes support, excluding Spaces because that comes in `2018.11`).
+This release comes with six months of long-term support.
-- `2018.11` is scheduled to ship in late October and will be the first installment of Spaces
+- `2018.11` ships in late October as the first installment of Spaces